• Webinars

 Stop Cache With Enabled Security

-The following example shows how to stop a cache on a particular server with enabled security by providing it with the user credentials.
+The following example shows how to stop a cache on a particular server with enabled security by providing it with user credentials.

 • Java